 Where to Eat in Percé?

-For such a touristy spot, there actually isn’t a lot of options for food in Percé.
+For such a touristy spot, there actually aren’t a lot of options for food in Percé.
 La Maison du Pêcheur is highly recommended and, as I found out, reservations are a must.
 Here you can sample local seafood dishes including lobster when in season.

 For the bulk of my meals, I hit the well-stocked Co-Op grocery store (Coop Marché d’alimentation).
 I found plenty of local pre-made meals and local snacks (hello cheese curds and cold smoked salmon) to take with me on my hikes.